kklike32/SEAL/Phase_1.md

 The primary goal of this project is to replicate and extend the findings of the SEAL paper.
 The first critical step, which this document covers, is adapting the synthetic data generation pipeline.
 The original implementation relies on a VLLM server and SLURM for execution on Linux-based GPU clusters.
 Our objective was to modify this pipeline to run locally on a MacBook Pro, leveraging its Apple Silicon GPU via the MLX library.

 ## 2. Methodology & Execution
-We successfully adapted the process by replacing the core components with MLX-equivalents and creating new scripts for local execution.
+I successfully adapted the process by replacing the core components with MLX-equivalents and creating new scripts for local execution.

 ### 2.1.
 Environment Setup
 A Conda environment (seal_mlx) was established with Python 3.12.
 The key libraries installed were: